Swift Talk # 424

 We start a new macOS project to explore Swift 6's concurrency features.

 00:44 At least, that's the long-term goal.
 As a first step, we'll further explore Swift's structured concurrency, actors, and sendable types.
 We've already used async/await a lot, and we've also used workers and child tasks, but we're still relatively new to the concept of global actors and their execution contexts.
-And when we switch to the Swift 6 language mode, the compiler can give more errors when we try to move between those contexts and the compiler cannot guarantee that it's safe to do so.
+And when we switch to the Swift 6 language mode, the compiler can give more errors when we try to move between those contexts, but the compiler cannot guarantee that it's safe to do so.

 02:25 Let's begin by setting up a basic skeleton for a Mac app so that we have something to play with, and then we'll look into the concurrency concepts.